Global TV show photo of man said to be Gaddafi

 An official with Libya's National Transitional Council later confirmed that the photo was that of Gaddafi.

-The photo, apparently taken on a mobile phone, showed a pale, bloodied and dead-eyed man closely resembling Gaddafi, with dark frizzy hair and similar facial features.
+The photo, apparently taken on a mobile phone, showed a pale, bloodied and dead-eyed man closely resembling Gadddafi, with dark frizzy hair and similar facial features.

 It is common for anti-Gaddafi fighters to photograph and record scenes from the battlefield.